hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 `./main`

-## Step 1 - Implementing a HTTP Endpoint `/say`
+## Step 1 - Implementing the `/say` Handler

 Starting an HTTP Server in Go is very straight forward.
 The [core package `net/http`](https://golang.org/pkg/net/http) provides the `ListenAndServe(address string, handler Handler)` function.
-The Function will run till it may receive an unrecoverable error, returning the Error message.
+The Function runs till it may receive an unrecoverable error, returning the Error message.
 Since it is Blocking, you should add the Statement at the end of `func main`.

 ```go
 log.Fatal( http.ListenAndServe(":4000", nil) )
 ```

-We will implement HTTP Handlers with the `http.HandleFunc(urlPattern string, handlerFunction Handler)` Function.
+We implement HTTP Handlers with the `http.HandleFunc(urlPattern string, handlerFunction Handler)` Function.
 It takes a Pattern that describes the URL, in our example `/say` and a Callback Function that is going to execute on any request to that URL.

 The Callback function receives a `ResponseWriter` interface which has a `Write([]byte])` function.

 > The Write Method takes a byte array.
 That's great for HTTP/2 which is a binary protocol, unlike HTTP.

-In our case, we want to return just a UTF-8 String.
+In our case, we want to return a UTF-8 String.
 Gladly, this isn't C (even if it looks like it is) and the byte array type has a very convenient interface for converting our String to a byte array: `[]byte("string here")`.

 Now we stick the Parts together: